edgedb/easy-edgedb/chapter1/index.md

 }
 ```

-Make sure the file is saved, then type `edgedb migration create`.
+Make sure the file is saved, and then create a migration.
+You can do this by typing `edgedb migration create` if you are on the command line, or (even easier) by typing `\migration create` inside the REPL.
+Commands that start with `edgedb` on the command line are done in the same way in the REPL except that you replace `edgedb` with a backslash.

 You should see some output that looks like the following:

 ```
 Created c:\easy-edgedb\dbschema\migrations\00001.edgeql, id: m14c35zu7lzg46r2337nwehaihkv6d4xwcatu6ulogd5kqafjtrnra
 ```

-Now type `edgedb migrate`.
+Now type `edgedb migrate` (or `\migrate` inside the REPL).
 The CLI will apply the migration with the following output:

 ```
 Applied m14c35zu7lzg46r2337nwehaihkv6d4xwcatu6ulogd5kqafjtrnra (00001.edgeql)